31 Jul 6 Steps to Using a Fiber Optic Fusion Splicer

-Step 5: Bring in the Fusion Splicer
+Step 5: Bring in the Fiber Optic Fusion Splicer

 Carefully insert each side of the fiber optic cable into its corresponding tray and get them both into position.
 While the fusion splice that you may be using has different prompts, the next step on ours is to close the lid and hit the “SET” button.
 During this time, the LCD screen will show you a live preview of the machine bringing both ends of the fiber cable together and lining them up.
-You will see a clearer picture of you cleaves and your cleaning result.
-At this point, if everything is not up to par, the machine will give you an error in regard to whether the fiber optic cable was too dirty, didn’t have a straight cleave or if the dimensions are not alike.
+You will see a clearer picture of your cleaves and your cleaning result.
+At this point, if everything is not up to par, the machine will give you an error in regard to whether the fiber optic cable was too dirty, didn’t have a straight cleave, or if the dimensions are not alike.
 Assuming everything goes well, the LCD screen will continue to display the different tests showing how much dB loss you may or may not have.
 In addition, the system will also perform a tension test!

 Step 6: Let’s Get Back to the Heat Shrink Wrap

-After the fusion splicer completes all of its tests, you can remove the newly formed cable and carefully slide the heat shrink wrap over to the center (remember this from step 1).
+After the fiber optic fusion splicer completes all of its tests, you can remove the newly formed cable and carefully slide the heat shrink wrap over to the center (remember this from step 1).
 Make sure that there is an even amount on both sides as this will later ensure an even amount of strength!
 Then move the heat shrink wrapped area to the heating element and carefully place it in.
 Our machine automatically triggers the door to close and lights up the heat lamp in red.
 When the red light goes off, carefully remove the cable and place it in the cooling tray.
 Be sure to wait at least 15-20 seconds before moving forward with the cable.
-However, please inspect the are as if there are bubbles, this means that the heat shrink was overheated; if the ends are still turned up, this means that there wasn’t enough heat.
+However, please inspect the areas, if there are bubbles, this means that the heat shrink was overheated; if the ends are still turned up, this means that there wasn’t enough heat.